salopensource/sal/README.md

 # Sal

-Sal is (currently) a reporting dashboard for [Munki](https://code.google.com/p/munki/) and optionally, information from [Facter](http://puppetlabs.com/facter).
-It has a plugin system allowing you to easily build widgets to display your custom information from Facter or Munki's conditional items (or both!).
+Sal is (currently) a multi-tennanted reporting dashboard for [Munki](https://code.google.com/p/munki/) and optionally, information from [Facter](http://puppetlabs.com/facter).
+It has a plugin system allowing you to easily build widgets to display your custom information from Facter or Munki's [conditional items](https://code.google.com/p/munki/wiki/ConditionalItems) (or both!).

+With Sal, you are able to allow access to reports on certain sets of machines to certain people - for example, giving a manager access to the reports on the machines in their department.

 ![Sal](docs/img/Sal.png)